I went karting on Friday, for a colleague’s leaving do.

 although I’m unconvinced this would survive more than one or two watches.
 I also wonder if Ghost Whisperer might be worth investigating?

-Anyway, back to my friends; C tells me I’m very wrong about Lost
+Anyway, back to my friends; C tells me I’m very wrong about Lost.
+Over to them:

 Personally, now I’m part way through [Lost] Series 4 (of the total 6) I’m really looking forward to rewatching from the start to see how much they’d tied together from the very start.
 It feels really joined up at the minute, with things from the first few episodes onwards still being explained.